At a glance

 | Best SureTyping route | QWERTY roadmap and live lessons. | Home-row foundations |

-QWERTY remains the right answer for programmers who need zero friction across laptops, offices, remote machines, and shared environments.
-If you are mostly blocked by accuracy, rhythm, or inconsistent drills, better practice will usually pay off faster than a layout switch.
+QWERTY is the right answer for programmers who need zero friction across laptops, offices, remote machines, and shared development environments.
+If you are mostly blocked by accuracy, rhythm, or inconsistent practice, better training on QWERTY will pay off faster than any layout switch.

 A useful coding comparison is not just about switch difficulty.
 It is about what kind of work environment each layout actually serves well.